+Nestlé targets its remuneration to be between the median and the 75th percentile of the benchmark.
+Whenever appropriate, the benchmark values are adjusted for the size of Nestlé.

-To ensure that the compensation packages for the members of the Executive Board are internationally competitive, the CC has decided to take as the primary benchmark the Dow Jones Euro Stoxx 50 companies (without financial services).
-As secondary benchmarks, it uses a group of major European companies in the Fast Moving Consumer Goods Sector and the Swiss Market Index (SMI).
-In 2008, Nestlé used the services of Towers Perrin, a reputed international compensation consultancy, to provide a detailed market comparison.
-The results of this study confirmed that Total Direct Compensation is broadly in line with the market median, adjusted for the size of Nestlé
+Periodically, Nestlé uses the services of Towers Perrin, a reputed international compensation consultancy, to provide a detailed market comparison.
+The results of this study confirmed that Total Direct Compensation is broadly in line with the market median, adjusted for the size of Nestlé.